This information will help you get ready for your nipple and areola (the circle around your nipple) tattoo procedure.

 After you change into a hospital gown, your PA will talk with you about any concerns you have about pain during your tattoo procedure.
 After your mastectomy, it’s common to have lost feeling in your breasts.
 Most people only feel pressure or vibration during their tattoo procedure.
 Topical anesthetic (medication you put on your skin to make an area numb) may affect the color of your tattoo, so we don’t recommend using it unless you need to.

 Your PA will talk with you about what you want your nipple and areola to look like, where you want it to be, and what color would look most natural for your skin tone.
 Then, they’ll mix the tattoo ink until they make a color that you both like.
 If you only have one breast reconstructed, your PA will try to match your natural nipple as closely as possible.

 If you had nipple reconstruction, your PA will tattoo the reconstructed nipple and a circular area around it to recreate the areola.

 If you didn’t have nipple reconstruction, your PA will use color and shading to make it look like a natural nipple.
 The tattoo won’t be raised but will look 3D.

 Your tattoo appointment is scheduled for 90 minutes.Back to top

 After Your Procedure

 After your PA is done tattooing, they will place a dressing over the area.
-They will teach you how to care for your tattoo and give you the resource Discharge Instructions After Micropigmentation of Your Nipple and Areola.
+They will teach you how to care for your tattoo and give you the resource Instructions for After Your Nipple and Areola Tattoo Procedure.
 Follow your PA’s instructions and these guidelines:

 - You can shower as usual with your dressing on.
 It’s waterproof.